mkarner07/mkarner07.github.io/_posts/2023/2023-11-12-7-books-for-highly-productive-managers.md

 The author emphasizes the importance of embracing an infinite mindset in leadership to navigate uncertainties, foster innovation, and build organizations that thrive in the ever-changing landscape.

 [The Infinite Game](https://amzn.to/47sYk8e) is a great read for leaders and managers as it provides insights and practical advice to adopt a mindset for enduring success.

+---

+Thank you for reading, I hope you've enjoyed my picks!

+*Short Disclaimer: With the provided links I aim to give you a direct and easy access to the books online, utilizing affiliate links for this purpose.
+When you make a purchase using these links, I receive a small commission.
+However, I strongly urge you to prioritize supporting your local bookstore whenever you decide to buy a book.*